takkie-halimi/Obstacle-Avoidance-TurtleBot3/README.md

 - we are interested in both `linear` and `angular` 3D vectors' x and z values, respectively (to move forward and rotate) from the `Twist` message.

 ### Note
-This is implemented on Ubuntu 18.04, ROS Melodic Morenia.
+This is implemented on Ubuntu 16.04 LTS, ROS 1 version kinetic.

 ## Reference
 1. http://wiki.ros.org/ROS/Tutorials